PayMaya/PayMaya-PHP-SDK/README.md

 * Direct download

-Integrate the SDK by cloning this repo (https://github.com/PayMaya/PayMaya-PHP-SDK) and manually integrating it to you project.
+Integrate the SDK by cloning this repo (https://github.com/PayMaya/PayMaya-PHP-SDK) and manually adding it to your project.
 You can look at the sample directory to guide you on using the SDK

 ## Prerequisites